netpositive-money/netpositive-money.github.io/elm-pages/content/faq/index.md

 Secondly, because it is very expensive to make, proof-of-work is the fairest distributed way of distributing a new asset that we know of.
-Miners spend at most as many dollars on hardware, energy and work as the bitcoin are worth that they receive in return.
+Miners spend almost as many dollars on hardware, energy and work as the bitcoin are worth that they receive in return.
 But because there is a lot of uncertainty in the process &mdash; hard-to-forecast things like the number of competitors, the price of electricity, hardware improvements and the bitcoin price can change